Audiotronix/Positron_LT/Assembly/frame.md

 > You can now check all screws that hold the L-Brackets and the cube and retighten them.

-> If the two spare cubes below the cross-bar are stuck, then you might have to use [.2mm washers](https://aliexpress.com/item/1005002046188859.html) between the cross-beam and the L-Brackets.
-If that doesn't improve anything, then you might have to use them also between the L-Brackets and the main-beam
+> You might have to use .2mm washers when the cubes below the cross-bar are stuck.
+Place them between the cross-bar and the L-Brackets.
+If they are still stuck then also use them between the L-Brackets and the main beam.
+You should already have bought some .2mm washers from the bom, they might be visible when used, that's why you might want to buy some [smaller ones](https://aliexpress.com/item/1005002046188859.html)

 ## Z-Tower